lgnbhl/aniview/README.md

 > Animate Shiny and R Markdown content when it comes into view

-Animate Shiny and R Markdown content when it comes into view using [animate-css](https://daneden.github.io/animate.css/) thanks to [AniView](https://jjcosgrove.github.io/jquery-aniview/).
+The package `aniview` allows to animate Shiny and R Markdown content when it comes into view using [animate-css](https://daneden.github.io/animate.css/) thanks to [AniView](https://jjcosgrove.github.io/jquery-aniview/).